sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 The Python Scene Language for Sofa
 ===========
 The Python Scene Language mix advantage of XML and PyScn in a single and powerful framework.
-It feature:
+It features:
-- structural and descriptive (as XML scene)
+- structural and descriptive scenes (as XML scene)
-- programable (with Python)
+- programable and dynamic fragment (with embeded Python)
-- support for scene templates (customisable dynamic element that can be reused and instantiated)
+- scene templates (customisable dynamic element that can be reused and instantiated)
-- support templates libraries (for scene element reuse and sharing)
+- templates libraries (for scene element reuse and sharing)
-- support explicit aliasing (to simplify scene writing)
+- explicit aliasing (to simplify scene writing)
-- can be saved in a readable way
+And it can be loaded & saved in a consistant way.
-- ...

-To give you a taste of the language here is a small scene that import a library of scene element and instantiate a PneuNets actuator from it.
+To give you a taste of the language here is a small scene that import a library of scene element (here our SoftRobotActuator library) and instantiate a PneuNets actuator from it.
+It also create several dynamic node...just to show the syntax:

 ```hjson
 Node {